cybernetics/JTemplate/README.md

 Applications may also define their own custom modifiers.
 This is discussed in more detail later.

 ### Section Markers
 Section markers define a repeating section of content.
-The marker name must refer to an iterable value in the data dictionary.
+The marker name must refer to an iterable value in the data dictionary (for example, an instance of `java.util.List`).
 Content between the markers is repeated once for each element in the collection.
 The element provides the data dictionary for each successive iteration through the section.
 If the iterable value is missing (i.e. `null`) or empty, the section's content is excluded from the output.

 For example, a data dictionary that contains information about homes for sale might look like this: